Union Hand-Roasted Coffee

 Union Hand-Roasted Coffee (formerly Union Coffee Roasters) is a privately owned British coffee roasting business based in East London, United Kingdom.
 The company was founded in 2001 by Jeremy Torz and Steven Macatonia.
-Coffee House says the company "effectively bridges the definitions of independent and mainstream" as they work according to craft principles, but also sell their products in supermarkets.
+Coffee House says the company "effectively bridges the definitions of independent and mainstream" as they work according to craft principles while still selling their products in supermarkets.

-The Union roastmasters stood over their Probat and Loring roasters, tending to each small batch with care.
-Their roastmasters are experts at bringing the best flavour out of each particular coffee (as claimed by them).

-They roast all their coffee fresh to order, which means people receive it as fresh and tasty as it gets.

 Hand roasted coffee is made in small batches with the direct intervention of a master coffee roaster.
 The master coffee roaster watches over the batch as it's roasted to make sure it's done to perfection.

 History

 Working at Peet's Coffee & Tea in San Francisco in the early 1990s sparked the interest in coffee in Jeremy Torz and Stephen Macatonia, both from the UK.
 In stark contrast to the country's local coffee scene, which was at the time essentially nonexistent, they discovered a bustling coffee environment in the Californian metropolis.

 Macatonia worked as an immunologist and Torz as an optometrist before founding the business.
 Both of them, however, were drawn to the coffee roasting scene and decided to stay for four years even though they had only intended to visit for six months.
 Over the course of four years, they learned a lot about the local coffee sector and the craft of growing and roasting coffee.

 In 1994, when they were back in the UK, they decided to leave their day jobs and found Torz and Macatonia, a tiny coffee roasting business.
 They didn't have any prior expertise in the retail area, so they started a wholesale company.